-In construction and engineering projects, defects can be a major source of disputes, including determining whether there is, in fact, a defect, the obligation (or right) for a contractor to rectify defects and latent (hidden) defects.
+In construction and engineering projects, defects can be a major source of disputes, including determining whether there is in fact a defect, the obligation (or right) for a contractor to rectify defects and latent (hidden) defects.

 But what are defects and what provisions under construction contracts govern defects?